Jacques is an investigative journalist and author of the best-selling The President’s Keepers: Those who keep Zuma in power and out of prison.

-Jacques, named by Nelson Mandela as one of South Africa’s greatest journalists, has worked as a reporter, television documentary producer, commentator and columnist for more than 30 years.
+Jacques, named by Nelson Mandela as one of South Africa’s greatest journalists, has worked as a reporter, television documentary producer, commentator, author and columnist for more than 30 years.

-Jacques has twice been named as CNN’s African Journalist of the Year, has won the Daniel Pearl award in the United States for the world’s best cross-border investigative journalism, Italy’s Ilaria Alpi, South Africa’s Journalist of the Year Award and was the recipient of the Nat Nakasa Award for bravery and integrity in journalism.
-In 2018, he received the Ahmed Kathrada excellence in leadership award, the Namibian Editor’s Forum scroll of honour and was South Africa’s corruption fighter of the year.
+He has twice been named as CNN’s African Journalist of the Year, has won the Daniel Pearl award in the United States for the world’s best cross-border investigative journalism, Italy’s Ilaria Alpi, South Africa’s Journalist of the Year Award and was the recipient of the Nat Nakasa Award for bravery and integrity in journalism.
+In 2018 he was selected as South Africa’s corruption buster of the year, was awarded the Declaration Scroll by the Editors’ Forum of Namibia and received the Ahmed Kathrada excellence in leadership award.
+He is also a member of the International Consortium of Investigative Journalists (ICIJ), an exclusive club of the world’s best investigative journalists.

 TopicsHow Jacob Zuma stole your country and the battle to win it back